Marketing mix modeling: Adoption of MMM by the industry

 The proliferation of marketing-mix modeling was also accelerated due to the focus from Sarbanes-Oxley Section 404 that required internal controls for financial reporting on significant expenses and outlays.
 Marketing for consumer goods can be in excess of a 10th of total revenues and until the advent of marketing-mix models, relied on qualitative or 'soft' approaches to evaluate this spend.
 Marketing-mix modeling presented a rigorous and consistent approach to evaluate marketing-mix investments as the CPG industry had already demonstrated.
 A study by American Marketing Association pointed out that top management was more likely to stress the importance of marketing accountability than middle management, suggesting a top-down push towards greater accountability.

+Bayesian Marketing Mix Modeling

+Bayesian Marketing Mix Modeling (MMM) is a particular MMM that uses a probabilistic approach to manage uncertainty and integrate historical data into current analyses.
+This methodology contrasts to traditional frequentist methods, providing marketers with a nuanced view of consumer behavior and the effectiveness of marketing efforts.

+Open-source software solutions

+The wider adoption of Bayesian approaches to MMM has been significantly propelled by open-source initiatives.
+Notable among these are tools like PyMC-Marketing and LightweightMMM.
+These platforms use techniques, such as adstock transformations and the modeling of saturation effects, which help in optimizing marketing budgets and strategies.

+Innovations in Bayesian MMM

+Bayesian MMM is characterized by several key innovations: